ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

                     "range": "total range of uav traveling at 'flight_speed' with a full tank in km" "inspection_time": "time spent inspecting strike in min" }
+                "prioritisation_function": "how uavs should prioritise lightning strikes, see below."
             }
         }